EARLY YEARS

 A life changing moment ...

-From that moment on, it was game over for me!
-Seeing that iconic photo was absolutely life changing and launched my desire to be in a band and get on stage!
-The idea of Rock stardom was now firmly implanted in my head and I was 100% aware that time was ticking fast and the race was on.
-After all, I only had a lifetime to make it happen.
+Just a couple of weeks later, that same neighborhood friend Bob Auen came up to me and held up the album cover of Kiss 'Alive' right in my face.
+He shouted 'I'm going to see these guys tonight in concert'!
+That image launched me in to the stratosphere was and from that moment on it was game over for me!
+Seeing that iconic photo was absolutely life changing and my desire to be in a band and get on stage was now the mission.
+The idea of Rock stardom was now implanted in my head!
+The funny thing was, I was 100% aware at that time, that the race was on and a lifetime to make it happen may not be enough time.

 The guitar in the house ...

-My oldest brother Kevin acquired a nylon string acoustic guitar with strings so high off the neck you could slide your whole hand underneath them.
-It was virtually impossible to play but I still couldn't keep my hands off it whenever I had the chance.
-He gave me some guidance and helped get me started with a few chords and riffs from various songs.
-He also got an imitation Gibson Les Paul Special and even though I was strictly told NOT to touch it, nothing was gonna stop me.
-Fortunately it wasn't long before my Mother took me guitar shopping at Montgomery Ward's department store in Oakland, Ca where I got my very own axe, a 'Global' Les Paul style electric guitar for $67.
+I don't remember how but my oldest brother Kevin acquired a nylon string acoustic with strings so high off the neck you could slide your whole hand underneath them.
+I was made clear that I was not to touch it.
+Yeah good luck on that one.
+The guitar was virtually impossible to play but there was no way he could keep me away from it.
+He gave me some guidance and got me started with a few chords and riffs.
+Them he also got an imitation Gibson Les Paul Special and I was thinking WTF, how the heck are you getting these things.
+It was an awesome axe!
+Fortunately for both of us, it wasn't long before my Mother took me guitar shopping at Montgomery Ward's department store in Oakland, Ca where I got my very own guitar, a 'Global' Les Paul style electric guitar for $67.
 My inspiration soared and I practiced fiercely!
-Unfortunately this wonderful Guitar was stolen a month or two later, never to be found again.
-However this led me to getting an amazing Tobacco Sunburst Ibanez Iceman guitar which ultimately led me to my relationship with the legendary Ibanez guitar company!
+Crushingly, this wonderful Guitar was stolen a month or two later out of my good friend's garage by a neighborhood thug that I didn't even know.
+It was never to be seen again.
+There's no doubt I would still own that guitar today if it hadn't been taken from me.
+The good thing that came out of all this was me getting my replacement which was an amazing Ibanez Tobacco Sunburst 'Iceman' which ultimately led me to my longtime relationship with the legendary Ibanez guitar company!

 A magical time for an aspiring young guitarist ...

-The music of the 70's was filled with so many great bands and players to listen to.
-And aside from basketball, music was my only real thing of interest in my life and anyone who was in either game was an ally or a competitor.
-Growing up on the little island of Alameda, Ca was a most special place and there were countless aspiring young guitarists and musicians in my neighborhood.
-Honestly it seemed as if every other house on every block in town was home to a maestro in the making.
-There was Jim Stewart on his front porch demonstrating the intro to 'Wish You Were Here' on his 'Memphis' dbl cutaway, Craig Brakebush in his basement playing the solo for Pink Floyd's 'Money' on his Black Fender Stratocaster, and Tim Hill jamming on the porch of a friend's house near the infamous 'Jackson Park' (where the pot dealers were) playing UFO's 'Mother Mary' on his Gibson Flying V. There was John Cruz (RIP) and Eddie Fontaine and their band 'Rockbound'.
-I remember John teaching me how to play Rush's '2112' in his living room on Liberty St and Eddies mind-blowing performance of Van Halen's 'Eruption' and UFO's 'Rock Bottom' at their gig in the BBQ area of Alameda's majestic 'Lincoln Park'.
-These were all mesmerizing ands impactful moments adding vital fuel to the fire that was brewing inside me.
+The music of the 70's was filled with so many great bands and players to listen to and absorb, and aside from basketball, this was the only real thing of interest to me.
+Anyone in either game was an ally or a competitor and this surely instilled the competitive seeds inside me.
+Growing up on the island of Alameda, Ca was a special place and there were countless, young aspiring guitarists and musicians in my neighborhood.
+It seemed as if every other house on every block in town was home to a maestro in the making.
+There was Jim Stewart on his porch demonstrating the intro to 'Wish You Were Here' on his 'Memphis' dbl cutaway, Craig Brakebush in his basement playing the solo for Pink Floyd's 'Money' on his Black Fender Strat and Tim Hill jamming at the Vlasco's house near the infamous 'Jackson Park' (where the pot dealers gathered) playing UFO's 'Mother Mary' on his Gibson Flying V. There was John Cruz (RIP) and Eddie Fontaine of 'Rockbound'.
+I remember John teaching me how to play Rush's '2112' in his living room on Liberty St and Eddies otherworldly performance of Van Halen's 'Eruption' and UFO's 'Rock Bottom' at their gig in the majestic 'Lincoln Park' on High St. These were all mesmerizing and impactful moments adding vital fuel to the fire that was brewing in me.

 Early jams ...

-While on my journey working hard and dreaming of becoming real guitar slinger, I would come to meet my first real music partner in drummer Joey Frye (RIP)!
+While on my journey dreaming of becoming a certified guitar slinger, I came to meet my first real music partner in drummer Joey Frye (RIP).
 Joey was such a sweet, outgoing and charismatic guy with massive talent!
-There were many jam sessions and good times had in he and his friends basements.
-We lit each others fire and it was without question the very first musical interaction that allowed me to fully experience what musical chemistry was!
-It was the reference point for how good playing music could feel and it helped launch the pathway forward.
+There were many jam sessions and good times had in his basement.
+We lit each others fire and it was without question the very first musical interaction that allowed me to fully experience musical chemistry!
+It was the reference point for how good playing music could feel, and it helped me to visualize and launch my pathway forward.
 While our friendship was strong, I can't recall why our musical path didn't continue on for longer, but I know it would have amounted to something very, very special and in retrospect, the experience with him was integral in shaping my earliest musical impressions going forward.

 The first gig ...